Continuing Education Activity

 In neonates who were found to have mild to moderate hydronephrosis on an antenatal scan, a follow-up scan should be done after 48 hours, to avoid transient neonatal dehydration period, however, in severe cases, a scan should be performed within the first 48 hours as it might need urgent intervention.

-The SFU grading system is used to evaluate the severity of hydronephrosis as follows:
+The society for fetal Urology (SFU) grading system is used to evaluate the severity of hydronephrosis as follows:

 Keep in mind that almost 20% of antenatally detected hydronephrosis is not found after birth.

 Poor drainage in pediatric patients less than 18 months might be transient and might improve after a few months spontaneously, given that the patient has normal kidney function.
-In older patients with split renal function more than 40%, the renal scan should be repeated on 3, 6, and 12 months intervals.
-Surgery is to be performed if the function is deteriorated.
+In older patients with a split renal function of more than 40%, the renal scan should be repeated at 3, 6, and 12 months intervals.
+Surgery is to be performed if the function has deteriorated.

-Surgical intervention is the gold standard treatment of UPJO if indicated.
+Surgical intervention is the gold standard treatment of ureteropelvic junction obstruction (UPJO) if indicated.